rgl/debian-live-builder-vagrant/README.md

 Install the [Base Debian Vagrant Box](https://github.com/rgl/debian-vagrant).

-Run `vagrant up builder` to launch the debian live builder.
+Run `vagrant up builder --no-destroy-on-error` to launch the debian live builder.
 This will build the ISO image and copy it to the current directory as `live-image-amd64.hybrid.iso`.

 Run `vagrant up bios` to boot the generated ISO in [BIOS](https://en.wikipedia.org/wiki/BIOS) mode.